-For a pupil with a Statement of Special Educational Needs or EHC, the SENCO will attend the Annual Review meeting to support the transition process.
+For a pupil with an Education, Health and Care plan, the SENCO will attend the Annual Review meeting to support the transition process.

 Further transition opportunities occur as pupil’s progress through the Academy.
 Opportunities for careers advice and Post-16 provision are also provided.

 Where pupils move on to another placement, their records and personal data will be passed on in order to make the transition as smooth as possible.